absurditiesmedia/tarot_master/README.md

-# Tarot Program
+# Tarot Master

-This is a command-line tarot program that can analyze tarot readings and act as a training game.
+At preent this is a command-line tarot program that can analyze tarot readings with plans to expand the functionality as described in the TODO list below and more.

 ## Setup